Here I will give some brief answers to some frequently asked questions FAQs.

 There is no right or wrong answer here and it does depend on the type of music you want to play.
 I enjoy both acoustic and electric for different music and moods.
 Electric guitars may be easier at first due to having thinner strings and smaller necks.
 Acoustic guitars can be played anywhere with no amp or power required.
 I can advise on and help source the purchase of suitable guitars and other essential equipment.
 Additionally, if you already have a guitar, I can perform basic set-up and maintenance work to make it easier to play.

 Young students face several issues that necessitate a different learning path to adults.
 Their small size and small hands will require them to focus on single-string melody and songs.
-I aim to select contemporary and fun songs that they will enjoy playing.
-This is also a good time to introduce reading basic guitar TAB (not music notation).
-TAB maps out the notes on paper that they follow with their fingers on the guitar.
-At these early stages, having fun and learning good technique is vital for continued enthusiasm and success.
+At the early stages, having fun and learning good technique is vital for continued enthusiasm and success.
 Once they become proficient and develop finger-strength, learning will move to chords, rhythm and songs.
+I will only take students under 18 be special arrangement.

-NOTE: I have an Enhanced DBS Certificate (formerly CRB) and undertake regular Safeguarding Training relevant to working with and teaching children.
+NOTE: I have an Enhanced DBS Certificate and undertake regular Safeguarding Training relevant to working with and teaching children.

 Mature students may require a similar approach due to the reduced flexibility and fine-motor control that does come with age.
 Carefully designed practice exercises will overcome these obstacles.
 The aim is to learn new skills and train the body to work in new ways.
 You literally are never too old to learn.
 You may just need a little more time and patience.